Last updated on February 27, 2025

 • Make sure it doesn’t open on its own.
 A lot of boxes look really cool and are super solid, but they’ll open up and let all the cards out as soon as you toss them in your bag.
 This can lead to lost or ruined cards which defeats the entire purpose of buying a box in the first place.

 • It doesn’t tear up your bag.
-Sturdy boxes are great, but boxes that are so sturdy that they end up breaking your bag aren’t good.
+Sturdy boxes are great, but boxes that are so sturdy that they end up breaking your deck bag aren’t good.
 There’s plenty of bag-friendly options out there.

 • There’s no way the cards can get damaged by things inside the box.
 Avoid metal rivets or small internal contraptions that might catch on your cards and damage them.

 You’re hopefully gonna go for a box that meets all of these requirements one way or another.
 Most of these are spectrums rather than a “yes” or “no” thing.
-Some decks have softer edges than others and some are sturdier than others, but this doesn’t mean that the “others” are inherently bad.
-The most important thing is that the box fits your personal needs.

 Everything I’ve listed are things that I’d consider pretty much universal.
-Everyone cares about them one way or another.
-Paying attention to them when you’re buying a box can save you a lot of time, trouble, and money.
+Paying attention to them when you buy a box can save you a lot of time, trouble, and money.

 I know all of this makes it seem like it’d be impossible to find something that fits all your needs, but there’s some surprisingly high-quality stuff out there.
 With all this in mind, let’s see some of the best options out there!